The Chit from Matron: Work, and the Making of a Modernist Living

 The dissolution of work is in in this sense an existential risk.
 But, in an exactly equal and opposite sense, and a completely literal one too, it is business as usual.
 For the real work of work has been all along, not that of having done with work, or getting it over with, but of elaborately defending against the anguished apprehension of its non-necessity, by turning it from the triviality of the simply unnecessary into the existential ardour of the unnecessarily essential.

 In its recoil from the world of work, modernism anticipates the decompression of the very idea of work that will have become general a century later.
 This does not take either the heroic form of a strike, itself a kind of abstentive apotheosis of work, or the even more utopian form of the abolition of work, but rather a generalised anguish born from the exhausting tension between the ontological evacuation of the eidos of work and the ongoing longing for it.
 This does in the least mean unemployment, but rather work that has more and more difficulty in convincingly counting as work, a world in which work threatens no longer to work in the ways that work previously had, ideologically, morally, psychologically or even economically.
-As those who shower before work strive in ever more versatile ways to be mistaken for those who get in the bath after it, this anguish shows signs if anything of intensifying rather than melting away, and even of beginning to take the place of work itself, in the strange toil of preserving the possibility of work.
+As those who shower before work strive in ever more versatile ways to be mistaken for those who get in the bath after it, this anguish shows signs if anything of intensifying rather than melting away, and even of beginning to take the place of work itself, in the strange toil of keeping the idea of work on the job.

 References